from the chairman and Chief Executive Officer

 Sir Nigel Rudd

 Chief Executive Officer

-We built on our commitment to be an ethical corporate citizen with an ongoing communication and training campaign following our roll-out of the revised Code of Ethics (Code) in 2016.
-The Code recognises that we are a global company, operating in many different countries and jurisdictions.
-Presenting a coherent and consistent culture of the highest integrity is a pillar of our strategy.
+We built on our commitment to be an ethical corporate citizen with an ongoing communication and training campaign following our roll out of the revised Code of Ethics in 2016.
+This code recognises that we are a global company, operating in many different countries and jurisdictions.
+Presenting a coherent and consistent culture of the highest integrity is a core value of the group.
 We must ensure we interact ethically and honestly with our staff, customers and other stakeholders.
-How we do business is never a short-term consideration, but should rather contribute to our long-term sustainability.
-For our Code to be effective, we must live our core values of doing business with integrity and courage; making smart decisions which we execute with speed.
+How we do business is never a short-term consideration but should rather contribute to our long-term sustainability.
+For our code to be effective, we must live our core values of doing business with integrity and courage; making smart decisions which we execute with speed.

 Our strategy encompasses the following four main objectives:

 Achieve cost advantages – We will work to improve operational and machine efficiencies, maximise procurement benefits and optimise business processes to lower costs

 Rationalise declining businesses – Recognising the decreasing demand for graphic papers, we continuously balance paper supply and demand in all regions to strengthen our leadership position in these markets, realising their strategic importance to the group and maximising their significant cash flow generation.
 Where possible we will convert paper machines to higher margin businesses